Smart-Mirror/Predicting-Airline-Delays/readme.md

 Using Hadoop predicting the airline delays from O'Hare airport with data from 2007 and 2008.
 Using Pig scripts, built a feature matrix with which we train and predict the airline delay with an accuracy of about 80%

+#### Project Details

+- Built a model for predicting the airline delays with an accuracy of ~80%
+- Used the airline dataset with 7.4M flight records from the UCI Repo
+- Utilized Pydoop for implementing MapReduce to build the feature matrix
+- Used Pig scripts to generate the features
+- Built using Python, Scikit-Learn, Pig, Hadoop, HDFS, AWS EMR, IPython

 #### Specifications

 - Python 2.7